Wood species

 Sweet, black or Japanese cherry

-For many people, cherries are the sweet, red, fleshy fruit that we eat with relish at the beginning of summer and the white or pink flowers that adorn the trees in spring and make gardens and parks a fairytale place.
-For woodworkers, cherry is also a fine, elegant light yellowish-pink wood used for fine furniture.
+For many, the cherry means the sweet, red, fleshy fruit that we eat with relish in early summer and the white or pink blossoms that adorn trees in spring and make gardens and parks fairytale places.
+For woodworkers, cherry also means a fine, elegant, light yellowish-pink wood used for fine furniture.

-There are several types of cherry, generally similar but differing in area of distribution and characteristics such as flower colour, abundance of fruit, tree size or colour and fineness of wood.
+There are several types of cherry tree, generally similar but differing in their range and characteristics such as flower color, fruit abundance, tree size, or the color and fineness of the wood.
 The species that grows in Europe is scientifically called Prunus avium, and is popularly known as wild cherry, European cherry, sweet cherry or bird cherry.
 The latter name comes from the fact that birds eat its fruit, which is why it also got its Latin name avium (bird).

 In North America and Australia we find another species of cherry, Prunus serotina.
 The popular name is black or American cherry.
-Its fruits are smaller and more bitter, and it is not grown for them but more for its wood.
-The colour of the wood is darker than that of the European, and the fibre coarser.
+Its fruit is smaller and more bitter, not grown for its fruit but more for its wood.
+The color of the wood is darker than European cherry and the fiber coarser.

 The species specific to Japan is Prunus serrulata - Japanese cherry.
-It is an ornamental tree grown for its distinctive pink flowers, which are highly prized all over the world where it has been acclimatised.
-In Japan cherry blossoms are considered the national flower and symbolise beauty, courtesy and modesty.
+It is an ornamental tree cultivated for its exquisite pink blossoms, which are highly prized all over the world where it has been acclimatized.
+In Japan cherry blossoms are considered the national flower and symbolize beauty, courtesy and modesty.
 The Japanese tradition of cherry blossom admiration, called Hanamiis deeply rooted in Japanese culture.
-It refers to spending time outdoors to contemplate and appreciate the beauty of cherry blossom, an ephemeral phenomenon that marks the arrival of spring.
-Hanami is not just a social event, but a profound experience of connection with nature and the passage of time, reflecting the Japanese philosophy of fleeting beauty, the ephemeral.
+It refers to spending time outdoors to contemplate and appreciate the beauty of cherry blossoms, an ephemeral phenomenon that marks the arrival of spring.
+Hanami is not just a social event, but a profound experience of connection with nature and the passage of time, reflecting the Japanese philosophy of fleeting beauty, of the ephemeral.

 cherry wood